UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 ## Error handling, troubleshooting, crash logs

 Whenever a garbled command is encountered, `ERR` will light up on the display (on UHK60), a triangle warning icon `⚠️` will be shown on the display (on UHK80), and details are appended to an error buffer.
 You can retrieve the contents of the error buffer by running a `printStatus` macro command over a focused text editor.
 The contents of the error buffer will also be shown in Agent in a yellow error pane.
 The pane will automatically appear in Agent when an error has been recorded in the error buffer.
-The error is cleared with the `clearError` macro command or by saving a new configuration to the keyboard from Agent.
+The error is cleared with the `clearStatus` macro command or by saving a new configuration to the keyboard from Agent.

 Errors have the following format: